priyangshusarkar77/priyangshusarkar77/README.md

 - 🔭 I’m currently working on Artificial Intilligence
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on IEEE CTSoC
-- 🤔 I’m looking for help with company manager
+- 🤔 I’m looking for help with company
 - 💬 Ask me about flutter or any tech related stuff
 - 📫 How to reach me: priyangshusarkar07@gmail.com
 - 😄 Pronouns: He/His